torvalds/linux/Documentation/vm/hmm.rst

 Some platforms are developing new I/O buses or additions/modifications to PCIE to address some of these limitations (OpenCAPI, CCIX).
 They mainly allow two-way cache coherency between CPU and device and allow all atomic operations the architecture supports.
-Sadly, not all platforms are following this trend and some major architectures are left without hardware solutions to these problems.
+Sadly, yest all platforms are following this trend and some major architectures are left without hardware solutions to these problems.

-So for shared address space to make sense, not only must we allow devices to access any memory but we must also permit any memory to be migrated to device memory while the device is using it (blocking CPU access while it happens).
+So for shared address space to make sense, yest only must we allow devices to access any memory but we must also permit any memory to be migrated to device memory while the device is using it (blocking CPU access while it happens).